-Get alerts of updates about «The International Health Regulations (IHR 2005)»
+Get alerts of updates about «The International Health Regulations 2005 (IHR)»

 You have subscribed to alerts about:

-Through implementing the IHR (2005), the member countries have agreed to fulfil certain public health capacities to ensure proper systems to detect, assess and report on public health events, such as functioning surveillance and response systems.
+Through implementing the IHR, the State Parties have agreed to fulfil certain public health capacities to ensure competent systems to detect, assess and report on public health events, such as functioning surveillance and response systems.

-As the IHR (2005) requires countries to report information to WHO on certain disease outbreaks and public health events including diseases that can potentially be of international concern and new influenza viruses, all countries are required to establish an IHR national focal point.
-In Norway, the national focal point is located at the Norwegian Institute of Public Health and a national multisectoral IHR-forum is established responsible to follow-up and ensure the Norwegian implementation of the regulations.
+As the IHR requires countries to report information to WHO on certain disease outbreaks and public health events including diseases that can potentially be of international concern and new influenza viruses, all countries are required to establish an IHR national focal point.
+In Norway, the national focal point is located at NIPH where a national multisectoral IHR-forum is well established and responsible to complement the Norwegian implementation of the regulations.